| The New Testament of Our Lord and Saviour Jesus Christ,

 He was buried in the cemetery at Holy Cross Church, on Tuesday.
 The funeral

-was largely attended, the line of carriages in the procession being at least a
+was largely attended, the line of carriages in the procession being at

 mile in length.
 The funeral services were conducted by Rev. M.C.
 Stryker.
-The

 pall bearers were William Whiteford, Marshall Whiteford, Clarence Ramsay,